 Palestine

 For disputed territories, MEC uses United Nations terminology.
 UN Resolution 67/19 of 29th November 2012 granted “non-member observer State status” of the UN to Palestine.
 The population of Palestine is estimated at more than five million (around three million in the West Bank and two million in the Gaza Strip).
 The population is predominantly Sunni Muslim; the Christian communities are now estimated at less than two per cent.
 (In 1967 an estimated 12 per cent of Palestine’s population was Christian.)
 Officially recognised churches are the Greek and Syrian Orthodox churches, the Armenian Apostolic, Syriac, Coptic and Ethiopian Orthodox churches, the Roman and Greek Catholic churches, and the Episcopal and Lutheran churches.
-In 2019 the Palestinian Authorities also officially recognised the Council of Evangelical Churches of the Holy Land.
+In 2019 the Palestinian Authorities also officially recognised the Council of Evangelical Churches of the Holy Land, and the evangelical community continues to strive for recognition as a Christian denomination.
 The Christian communities are predominantly in the West Bank; there are three churches in Gaza: Greek Orthodox, Roman Catholic, and Baptist.
 The Catholic Church operates two primary and secondary schools and some clinics, and the Episcopal Church also operates a hospital in Gaza.
-A partnership of Christian organizations operates the Lighthouse School in Gaza.
+A partnership of Christian organizations established the Lighthouse School in Gaza.
+Many properties in Gaza belonging to the Christian community have been damaged during military action following the Hamas October 7, 2023, terror attack on Israel.

 The Basic Law establishes Islam as the State religion and Islamic law as the main source of legislation.
 It upholds the principle of non-discrimination, including on religious grounds.
 Freedom of belief and the performance of religious rites is protected, except where such practices are contrary to public order or morality.
 Recognised non-Muslim communities are given freedom to govern most personal status issues according to their own rites through a religious tribunal system.
-Evangelical churches are in dialogue with the Palestinian Authorities to gain legal status for issues such as marriage and property ownership.
 Under applicable Islamic law, Muslims are effectively prohibited from changing their religion, and women registered as Muslim are not permitted to marry non-Muslims.
 In 2014 the Palestinian Authority began omitting religious affiliation on newly issued identification documents, a move which has reduced some of the societal discrimination faced by Christians, in particular those from Muslim backgrounds.

 Palestine acceded to the International Covenant on Civil and Political Rights (ICCPR) on 2 April 2014.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Palestine’s accession to the ICCPR was made without reservation.